futureworkz/playbook/protocols/ruby-evaluation-test/README.md

 Rank E coders will be considered for termination immediately.

 ## Passing the Test
-Futureworkz wants as many coders to pass the test as possible without affecting the integrity of the test.
-Here's a compiled list of tips to assist you to improve your test results:
+Futureworkz wants as many coders to pass the test as possible without compromising the integrity of the test.

+A Ruby evaluation test is generally 80% fundamentals and 20% critical thinking.
+As long as you have a strong foundation in fundamentals, you will be able to pass the test and even aim for an A grade.
+Hence, you should focus on improving your fundamentals.

+Here's a compiled list of tips to assist you to improve your fundamentals:

 ### Typing Speed
 If you type very slowly, there is no way you can code fast.
 Not convinced?
 Read this: [We Are Typists First, Programmers Second](http://blog.codinghorror.com/we-are-typists-first-programmers-second/)

 The speed of typing is determined by words per minute (WPM).
 For a coder, your typing speed should be at least 40 WPM.